DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
-    <p>&lt;em&gt;Animaru&lt;/em&gt; is an album that you understand the praise for within 30 seconds, and if I could give it any award this year, it&#x27;s that Mei is the best guitar player of the year, maybe ever?
+    <p>*Animaru* is an album that you understand the praise for within 30 seconds, and if I could give it any award this year, it&#x27;s that Mei is the best guitar player of the year, maybe ever?
 Beyond the technicals, the story that&#x27;s told through a lot of this album is also quite intriguing and cohesive, discussing themes of seeing onself as nothing more than an animal in a world built for otherwise.
 Just an all around awesome record, and I&#x27;m glad she&#x27;s getting the attention she deserves. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=ftsmkLJHIc8&amp;list=RDftsmkLJHIc8&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>